 Nonprofit executives are tricking themselves out of their own best practices.
 History repeats itself – even when it comes to engaging millennials.

 I am thrilled to author a column in History News, a quarterly magazine put out by the American Association of State and Local History (AASLH) called “Generation Why.”
 This is the article from the Spring 2015 column.
 (You can check out the article in PDF format here.).
-To learn more about AASLH, check out the AASLH website, or consider heading out to their upcoming conference!

 An increasing portion my work with visitor-serving organizations revolves around millennial engagement.
 In conversations, “millennial engagement” often predictably morphs into a discussion on “digital engagement.”
 And, this seems logical: Data suggest that millennials (those of us roughly aged 18-35) are generally a technologically-savvy and socially-connected bunch.

 I was recently at the table with the leadership team (the “Chiefs”) of a large visitor-serving organization discussing the very topic of millennial engagement.
 Near the start of the conversation, one leader thoughtfully attempted to communicate where he thought his organization was falling short in terms of engaging audiences:

 I immediately understood what this leader way trying to say.
 I’ve heard sentences like this too many times to count.
 And yet, these sentences never feel quite right.
 It’s like an ugly sweater made from your exact measurements with your name embroidered on it – you recognize it as made for you (and might even appreciate it)…but you’re just not going to wear it.